-Having grandparents around to help with daycare and babysitting is truly wonderful, but if you’re anything like me, you drop your kids off with a lengthy list of dos and don’ts to follow.
+Having grandparents around to help with daycare and babysitting is truly wonderful.
 However, one danger you may not have considered is that of grandparents’ medication, and whether or not it is firmly locked away from curious little hands.

-According to the National Poll of Healthy Aging, not all grandparents are taking care to safely store their medication, leaving their grandkids wide open to the very real possibility of accidental ingestion.
+According to the National Poll on Healthy Ageing, not all grandparents are taking care to safely store their medication, leaving their grandkids wide open to the very real possibility of accidental ingestion.

 The poll, carried out by the U-M Institute for Healthcare Policy and Innovation with support from AARP and Michigan Medicine, surveyed 2,000 adults between the ages of 50 and 80 years about caring for their grandchildren and the storage of medications at home or when visiting grandkids.
 More than half identified as being a grandparent, with about 93 percent saying they had grandchildren under the age of 18.

 The results showed that 84 percent of grandparents keep their medicines in the same place when grandchildren come to visit.
 And when grandparents visit grandkids, 72 percent said that they kept them in a purse or bag and 7 percent left them on the counter.
-Less than one in ten said that they locked their medication away when visiting their grandchildren.
+Less than 1 in 10 said that they locked their medication away when visiting their grandchildren.

 Choose containers carefully